epfl-ada/ada-2023-project-fauttrouverunnompourada/README.md

 - Question on gender
 - Question on space
 - Question on ethnicity
-- How does release year affect IMDB rating and revenue and are there any genre trends that we can identify
+- How does release year affect IMDB rating and revenue and are there any trends specific to genres?
-- Can we build a model that allows us to predict revenue and IMDB rating with high accuracy
+- Can we build a model that allows us to predict revenue and IMDB rating with high accuracy?

 ### Additional datasets